andrewjamescarr/andrewjamescarr.github.io/README.md

 > It is good to have an end to journey toward; but it is the journey that matters, in the end - Ursula K. Le Guin

 ### Books I'm reading
-_As of 4th June 2022_
+_As of 16 August 2023_
-* The Little Book of Hygge (The Danish Way to Live Well)
+* The Making of the Atomic Bomb, by Richard Rhodes.
 * [No Office](https://nooffice.org/book/) (because works is something you do, not where you go)
-* Surrounded by Idiots
-* Something Doesn't Add Up

 ### Things I'm interested right now
-_As of 4th June 2022_
+_As of 16th June 2023_
 * [Digital compartmentalisation](https://medium.com/codex/everyone-should-implement-digital-compartmentalization-e1cc45395db2)
 * [GitHub Pages](https://docs.github.com/en/pages/quickstart "GitHub Pages Quick Start")
-* Building the most efficient point to point WiFi to my garden office.
+* The rollout of Fibre to my home, and 1Gbps internet connectivity.
+I'll need to upgrade my home office point to point wifi
 * User Guides

+### Accomplishments
+_Not all of them... just the once I'm really pleased with_
+* The point to point wifi from my house to garden office.
+Router to PoE WiFi AP via cat6 PoE --> AP Bridge --> via cat6 PoE to switch

 ---